iansaini15/iansaini15/README.md

 - 👋 Hi, I’m @iansaini15
 - 👀 I’m interested in building a career in the field of technology
 - 🌱 I’m currently learning to expand my software engineering skills
-- 💞️ I’m looking to collaborate with likeminded individuals
+- 👥 I’m looking to collaborate with likeminded individuals
-- 📫 How to reach me: depends...

 <!---
 iansaini15/iansaini15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.